Industry: Public Sector

-Gain more control over the 200+ sites in Council’s vast network
+Gain more control over the more than 200 sites in the council's vast network.

-Next-gen firewall solves policy compliance and security concerns
+Cisco Secure firewall solves policy compliance and security concerns.

-The adoption of DNA architecture is enabling Newcastle City Council to recognise and embrace the full benefits of the Cisco DNA Center, with great potential for the future.
+The adoption of DNA architecture is enabling Newcastle City Council to recognize and embrace the full benefits of the Cisco DNA Center, with great potential for the future.